SpicyCitrus/Project-Nimbus/README.md

 # For people using the website:
 The github is https://github.com/SpicyCitrus/Project-Nimbus
 ### BIG ANNOUCMENT!
-- Project-Nimbus 1.7 releases in 1 days!
+- Project-Nimbus 1.7 releases in 1 day!
 The update will include the following:
 > - ~rkbuild
 > - ~rktotems
 > - ~rkxp
 > - Faster API speeds
-> - Less bugs
 > - More advanced queue system
 > - More then 1 advertisement message
 > - More OS compatibility